The page has been translated by Gen AI.

 Figure.
 Main flow separating a single point of failure

-Normal resource creation for fault response
+Normal resource creation for incident response

 Design Principles